ndouglas/SwiftNetService/README.md

 This is also a learning project for Swift 2.1 and ReactiveCocoa 4.0.

 You can add it to your project using Cocoapods or Carthage.
+Soon.
+I think.